Chammar37/LeetPractice/README.md

 # LeetPractice
-Collection of LeetCode questions to ace the coding interview!
+Collection of LeetCode questions for coding interview!